turbine-php/turbine/docs/worker-lifecycle.md

 worker_cleanup = "turbine-cleanup.php"
 ```

-This gives you **the same performance** with explicit, configurable control
+This gives you explicit, configurable control over the boot and handler
-over the boot and handler logic — no magic filesystem detection.
+logic — no magic filesystem detection.